pedrovicentealmeida/euroage_plus-project/README.md

 </div>

 ## Description
-This repository contains all the resources related to the serious game developed for the EuroAGE+ project, which was a key component of my thesis dissertation.
-It also includes a stable and user-friendly version of the game, utilizing the Jazzy version of the Robot Operating System (ROS) 2.
-The project was migrated from the ROS Noetic branch to ensure compatibility with this version in ROS.
+This repository contains all the resources related to the serious game developed for the EuroAGE+ project, which was a key component of my MSc thesis dissertation.
+It also includes a stable and user-friendly version of the game, utilizing the Jazzy distribution of the Robot Operating System (ROS) 2.
+The project was migrated from the ROS Noetic branch to ensure compatibility with this distribution of ROS.

 ## Table of Contents
 - [Organization](#organization)